makersacademy/chitter-challenge/README.md

 Wrote a feature test for a logged in user to be able to click Log out and for it to log them out (no longer see their handle displayed, and see flash notice).
 Red.

 - Wrote log out form to post to /sessions/destroy.
 - Added route for /sessions/destroy to clear the session, set a flash notice, and redirect to homepage.

+Green.

+### Ensuring Users Are Unique

+- The username and email are unique.

+This additional requirement means that if either the username or the email are already in the database, the user should not be created.

+Happy path is that the user signs up with unique email and username Unhappy path is that the user attempts to sign up with a email or username already in use.

+Wrote a feature test for a new user to attempt to sign up with an existing email, expecting a notice to be raised on the new user page.
+Red.

+- Added to user class the validates helper method, specifying that email should have uniqueness.
+- Added logic to controller to check if the new_user.id is nil, setting a flash notice and redirecting back to /users/new, otherwise follow the regular happy path back to homepage.
+- Added flash notice to homepage view to display.

+Green.

+Wrote a feature test for a new user to attempt to sign up with an existing username, expecting a notice to be raised on the new user page.
+Red.

 ## Reflections